Atema/pdf-essay-checker-action/README.md

       # Run the PDF Essay Checker action.
     - name: PDF Essay Checker Action
       uses: atema/pdf-essay-checker-action@main
-      # Parameters to supply to the action (see the previous section for all options)
+      # Parameters supplied to the action (see the previous section for all options)
       with:
         file-glob: examples/**/*.pdf
         min-word-count: 1750